vitejs/vite/docs/config/index.md

   Set to `false` to disable minification, or specify the minifier to use.
 The default is [esbuild](https://github.com/evanw/esbuild) which is 20 ~ 40x faster than terser and only 1 ~ 2% worse compression.
 [Benchmarks](https://github.com/privatenumber/minification-benchmarks)

-  terser must be installed when it is set to `'terser'`.
+  Terser must be installed when it is set to `'terser'`.

   ```sh
   npm add -D terser